 We move to consider the case where $a \leq b$.
 First, we note that

-Here we repeat the same argument (as used in the $b<a$ case), we note that if $j<d-b-1$, the mixed derivatives of the two-variable polynomial in the numerator of \eqref{eqLimitDelta} are again zero.
-Hence, whenever $d-1 \leq b+j$, the RHS of \eqref{eqLeib} becomes
+Here we repeat the same argument (as used in the $b<a$ case), we note that if $j<d-b-1$, the mixed derivatives on the LHS of \eqref{eqLeib} are again zero.
+Whenever $d-1 \leq b+j$, the RHS of \eqref{eqLeib} becomes

 The last equality is the result of setting $s \defEq k+l$.
-Combining the last observation together with \eqref{eqLeib} and \eqref{eqDeriv}, the LHS of \eqref{eqLimitDelta} can be rewritten as follows (we just set $j'=d-1-a-j$ and $b^\prime = b-a$):
+It follows from the last observation that the LHS of \eqref{eqLimitDelta} can be rewritten as follows (we just set $j'=d-1-a-j$, $b^\prime = b-a$ and $m=b'-j'$):

 We note that $h[s]$ is just the $s$-Taylor coefficient at zero of $\frac{1}{f(x)}\frac{1}{f(x)}$ (recall that $c_0 \neq 0$).
 On the other hand, $\sum_{m=s}^{b^\prime} c_{m-s} c_{b^\prime-m}$ is the $(b^\prime-s)$-Taylor coefficient at zero of $f(x) f(x)$.
 Hence, \eqref{eqZero} is the $b^\prime$-Taylor coefficient at zero of the multiplication of $f(x) f(x)$ and $\frac{1}{f(x)}\frac{1}{f(x)}$.
 The $b^\prime$-Taylor coefficient of the function identically equal to one is clearly equal to zero whenever $b^\prime>0$, or equivalently, when $b>a$ and equal to $1$ if $b^{\prime}=0$ or $b=a$.
 Hence the claim follows. \end{pf}